mavas/verizon/work/verizon/README.md

-# A web administration interface for Super Smash Bros.
-Melee video and image data curation
+# A web administration interface for video and image data curation

 This is all for machine learning purposes.
 The most important thing is a Django management command that outputs `tfrecord` files.